Jordan Larson: Professional career

 Larson has played extensively for various clubs in Europe and North America.
 She began her professional career in Puerto Rico before joining Russian team Dinamo Kazan.
 With Dinamo Kazan, she won gold at the 2014 FIVB Volleyball Women's Club World Championship and the 2014 CEV Champions League.

 Larson joined Eczacibasi in Turkey and played with the team until 2019.
 While with Eczacibasi, she won the 2015 and 2016 World Championships and earned bronze in 2018.
 Larson was named MVP of both the continental and world competitions in 2015.

 From 2019 to 2022 she played for Shanghai in China.
 In 2021, she played in the inaugural Athletes Unlimited Pro Volleyball season, where she became the first-ever champion.
 In 2022, she played for Vero Volley Monza.

-Larson is a founding athlete for League One Volleyball (LOVB)'s inaugural Omaha team, which is set to launch in November 2024.
+Larson is a founding athlete for League One Volleyball (LOVB)'s inaugural Nebraska team based in Omaha, which launched in November 2024.